The Long Version of The Serenity Prayer

 Every member of Alcoholics Anonymous knows the Serenity Prayer.
 Many know it is part of a longer prayer, but few have looked past the words in the short version we use in every meeting.
-In this post, we look at the history and meaning of the full version of the serenity prayer, which reads like this:
+In this post, we look at the history and meaning of the full version of the serenity prayer.
+Here are the original words of this beautiful prayer:

 To accept the things I cannot change;